Terms and Conditions of Business

 Reference – Please use the invoice number.

-Surrey Hills Equine Veterinary Practice Ltd reserves the right to allocate payments received against the oldest outstanding invoice unless that invoice is under dispute.
+Surrey Hills Equine Veterinary Practice Ltd reserves the right to allocate payments received against the oldest outstanding invoice unless that invoice is under dispute and the dispute has been notified to us in writing.

-It is our policy that all clients need to build up a satisfactory credit record with us.
+It is our policy that all clients need to build up a satisfactory credit record at the Practice’s discretion.

 3.1.
-New Clients : Payment for appointments will be required at the time of booking until an acceptable credit record has been established.
+New Clients : To schedule an appointment, payment will be required at the time of booking until an acceptable credit record has been established.
 This also applies to any emergency and/or out-of-hours (OOH) service, for which a minimum deposit of £500 will be required at the time of booking.
 Any additional fee will need to be settled by card or bank transfer at the end of the OOH consultation.
-If applicable, any unspent fees paid at the time of booking will be refunded.
+If applicable, any unspent balance will be refunded within a reasonable period.

 3.2.
 Registered Clients : Unless alternative arrangements have been agreed in advance, payment is due within 10 days of receipt of invoice.
 Surrey Hills Equine Veterinary Practice Ltd reserves the right to refuse credit at any time.
 Clients who are persistently late in paying will be required to pay all fees at the time of booking and access to our veterinary services may be withdrawn.